 Smaller baths and pools for passive hydrotherapy

-Passive hydrotherapy equipment involves smaller baths and pools.
-As the individual is stationary, the need to accommodate a large range of motion is limited.
-Some of the passive hydrotherapy baths are comparable in size and shape to a normal bath, which one would use at home.
-These baths can come equipped with lots of functions to stimulate the body to get the blood flowing, for instance:
+Smaller baths and pools are used in passive hydrotherapy equipment.
+Because the individual is motionless, there is no need to accommodate a wide range of motion.
+Some passive hydrotherapy pools are comparable in size and shape to a standard bath used at home.
+These baths may include a variety of activities to excite the body and get the circulation circulating, such as:

 - underwater massage (to be applied by the individual or the therapist)